-Naturally I was nervous but Lisa set me completely at my ease as I showed her a selection of my latest pieces including Aureole, A Celebration of Alnwick Garden and An English Country Garden.
-Then it was off into the studio and I did something you all know I enjoy - talking!!
-We chatted about hats, how I came to learn to be a milliner, how you make them, how you choose them, my sources of inspiration, as well as the technical skills involved in making hats.
-The interview sped by and it soon was all over in a flash!
+Naturally I was nervous but Lisa set me completely at my ease as I showed her a selection of my latest pieces including my latest pieces Aureole, A Celebration of Alnwick Garden, and An English Country Garden.
+Then it was off into the studio and I did something you all know I enjoy - talking.
+We chatted about hats, how I came to learn to be a milliner, how to make hats, how to choose them, my sources of inspiration, as well as the technical skills involved in making hats.
+The interview sped by and it was soon all over in a flash!

 One piece Lisa was particularly interested in was Aureole, and now of course I realise now that I've been so busy that I haven't posted on my blog yet to tell you about this special piece!
 So here it is, this image of me wearing Aureole was taken by Jim Gibson.

 So as you will hear in the interview (just copy and paste the link below to hear the interview) Aureole is a competition piece.
 The theme of the competition was Inspiration and entry to the competition was by purchasing a basic kit from the competition organisers.
 Seventy five milliners from all over the world applied for kits and used the materials it contained to create a truly unique and individual headpiece.